minkcho/mal2d/README.md

 # Mal2d: 2d based Deep Learning Model for Malware Detection using Black and White Binary Image

+* Updated: We gather the information of KISA's malware files, our training dataset, through virusTotal.com

+* Updated: We give additional experimental logs.
+(See additional_log/ )

 * Updated: The log files have been added.

 * Updated: The source files have been added.